 Students pursuing graduate study on a full-time basis are eligible for increased Federal Stafford Loan funding, and may qualify for Federal Work-Study funding.
-In addition, Marist College offers annual Graduate Grants of \$1,000-\$3,000 on the basis of need, in conjunction with academic merit.
-New York State TAP funding for graduate study is limited.
-Federal Pell Grant and Marist College undergraduate scholarship funding is not available to graduate students.
+Federal Pell Grant and Marist College undergraduate scholarship funding are not available to graduate students.
 Students interested in more detailed information regarding financial assistance for graduate study should contact the Office of Student Financial Services.
 Please note that upon reaching graduate status, students must meet the graduate requirements for satisfactory academic progress to be eligible for financial aid.